 Notice in the screenshot above that the Encrypt local backup is enabled?
 And see how it mentions that passwords, Health, and HomeKit data will be included as a result of the encryption?

 - Now start up your new iPad and answer all the questions.
 Once you get to the end, and have a choice that allows you to restore from iTunes you need to select that.
+Be aware, you will be prompted to hold your iPad (or iPhone) close to an existing and working device.
+Skip that for now and do manual setup.

 - Connect your new iPad to your iTunes via cable.